NayanDZ/SQL/README.md

 # SQL Injection

-SQL injection attack consists of insertion of either a partial or complete SQL query via the data input from the client (Browser) to Application (Server).
+SQL injection attack consists of insertion of either a partial or complete SQL query via the data input from the client (Browser) to application Server.

 ## Impact